seanwevans/flags-of-the-world/README.md

 The goal is to collect correct, scalable, and self-contained stylesheets for every sovereign nation’s flag.
 The goal being: Drop a `<div>` (i.e. `<div id="usa" />`) on the page, add a single class, and you’re flying colors.

-A live gallery of the completed flags is available on GitHub Pages from the `docs/` folder.
+A live gallery of the completed flags is automatically published to GitHub Pages from the `docs/` folder via GitHub Actions.